IE-bank-team/ie-bank-infrastructure/modules/network/network-manager/security-admin-configuration/rule-collection/rule/README.md

 ### Parameter: `sources`

 The source filter can be an IP Address or a service tag.
 Each filter contains the properties AddressPrefixType (IPPrefix or ServiceTag) and AddressPrefix (using CIDR notation (e.g. 192.168.99.0/24 or 2001:1234::/64) or a service tag (e.g. AppService.WestEurope)).
-Combining CIDR and Service tags in uno rule filter is not permitted.
+Combining CIDR and Service tags in one rule filter is not permitted.

 - Required: No
 - Type: array